-If, following the hearing, the Commission is satisfied that AES has complied with the Commission's regulations and the requirements of this Notice and Commission Order and the Commission finds that the application satisfies the applicable standards set forth in 10 CFR Parts 30, 40, and 70, a single license will be issued authorizing: (1) the construction and operation of the Eagle Rock Enrichment Facility; and (2) the receipt, possession, use, delivery, and transfer of byproduct (e.g., calibration sources), source and special nuclear material at the Eagle Rock Enrichment Facility.
-Prior to commencement of operations of the Eagle Rock Enrichment Facility, if it is licensed, in accordance with section 193(c) of the Act and 10 CFR 70.32(k), the NRC will verify through inspection that the facility has been constructed in accordance with the requirements of the license for such construction and operation.
+If, following the hearing, the Commission is satisfied that GLE has complied with the Commission's regulations and the requirements of this Notice and Commission Order and the Commission finds that the application satisfies the applicable standards set forth in 10 CFR Parts 30, 40, and 70, a single license will be issued authorizing: (1) the construction and operation of the GLE-CF; and (2) the receipt, possession, use, delivery, and transfer of byproduct (e.g., calibration sources), source and special nuclear material at the GLE-CF. If the GLE-CF is licensed, prior to commencement of operations the NRC will verify through an inspection conducted in accordance with section 193(c) of the AEA and 10 CFR 70.32(k) that the facility meets the construction and operation requirements of the license.
 The inspection findings will be published in the Federal Register.